 Wooooooo!
 The Arrival of The Nature Boy Ric Flair in the Dominican Republic

 On January 7th, 1982, Palacio de los Deportes Virgilio Travieso Soto was the site of what is still Jack Veneno’s most prestigious match.
-Weeks before this historic encounter, it seemed like it was the only thing people were talking about.
+Weeks before this historical encounter, it seemed like it was the only thing people were talking about.
 It took place in front of more than 14,000 screaming fans in a venue that could only accommodate 10,000 (Jack Veneno says that the number was actually closer to 16,500).
-What is agreed upon is the multitude of thousands that were not able to get a ticket for the oversold venue that witnessed Jack Veneno’s “victory” over Ric Flair, who was the symbol of arrogance to them and was surely born with a “silver spoon in his mouth.”
+What is agreed upon is the multitude of thousands who could not get a ticket for the oversold venue that witnessed Jack Veneno’s "victory" over Ric Flair, who was the symbol of arrogance to them and was surely born with a "silver spoon in his mouth."

 The atmosphere surrounding this match can only be compared to what was seen for classic boxing matches featuring Muhammed Ali in his prime going against the likes of Joe Frazier, George Foreman, and Sonny Liston, but combined with the furor of a soccer match between rival countries.